 Along with studying acupressure, I’ve also studied equine nutrition and am a graduate of Dr. Kellon’s NRC Plus and Nutrition as Therapy courses.
 Equine nutrition is one of my very favorite subjects to write about.

 My most recent natural horse health interest has been learning the natural trim.
 I am self-taught natural trimmer, although my husband is a trained farrier and has helped me quite a bit along the way.
 I use Pete Ramey’s natural trimming methods, and now maintain my four horses’ hooves on a regular basis.
 It’s hard work, but I take great pride in being able to provide my horses’ hoofcare.

 Of course, I do have a life outside of horses.
 I’m a mom of two beautiful children, and they are my pride and joy!
-I’m an avid reader, I dabble in young adult fiction writing, and I enjoy experimenting with plant-based recipes, among other things.
+I’m an avid reader, I write young adult fiction (just finished my first book!), and I enjoy experimenting with plant-based recipes, among other things.